SeeSharpSoft/intellij-csv-validator/README.md

 **!!Please note!!**

-Starting with **CSV Plugin 2.10.0**, _new features will only be developed for IntelliJ IDE 2019.3 and higher_.
+- Starting with **CSV Plugin 2.10.0**, _new features will only be developed for IntelliJ IDE 2019.3 and higher_.
 I will still release patches for major/critical bugs for previous IDE versions 2017.3.1 - 2019.2.\*, but no additional features or cosmetic fixes.

+- Starting with **CSV Plugin 2.11.0**, _Java 9 (53) or higher is required_.
+Previous versions can be downloaded and installed manually from the following locations: [GitHub Releases](https://github.com/SeeSharpSoft/intellij-csv-validator/releases), [Plugin Repository](https://plugins.jetbrains.com/plugin/10037-csv-plugin/versions) (see also section [Installation](https://github.com/SeeSharpSoft/intellij-csv-validator#installation)).

 ### Syntax parser & validation